JoeTodes/forgingkeys/docs/articles/testing-out-the-card-viewer.md

 <XCards :names="['anger','routine job','miasma']" caption="wow those are some cards for sure"/>
 ```
 <XCards :names="['anger','routine job','miasma']" caption="wow those are some cards for sure"/>

+If you're using VueJS to power you blog, drop us a line and I'll hook you up with the components!

 <Comments/>